ErwanDL/compojure/README.md

 ## Progress

 -   [x] Lexer and parser (using Instaparse)
--   [x] Translation from AST to E-lang high level representation, and interpreter for this representation (e_interpreter.clj).
+-   [x] Translation from AST to E-lang high level representation, and interpreter for this representation (`e_interpreter.clj`).
 This interpreter is called by default from the main function :

     ```
     $ lein run "main(a) { return a + 1; }" 4
     >> 5
     ```

--   [ ] Translation to CFG (Control Flow Graph) IR : in progress
+-   [x] Translation to CFG (Control Flow Graph) IR, and interpreter for this IR (`cfg_interpreter.clj`)
 -   [ ] Dead code detection and elimination
 -   [ ] Translation to RTL (Register Transfer Language)
 -   [ ] Translation to RISC-V assembly